smartcontractkit/documentation/docs/Node Operators/running-a-chainlink-node.md

 cd ~/.chainlink && docker run -p 6688:6688 -v ~/.chainlink:/chainlink -it --env-file=.env smartcontract/chainlink:<version> local n
 ```

-[block:callout]
-{
-  "type": "info",
-  "title": "Local Database",
+> 📘 Local Database
+>
-  "body": "If you're running a local database you may need to add `--network host` to the end of the command above."
+> If you're running a local database you may need to add `--network host` to the end of the command above.
-}
-[/block]

 The first time running the image, it will ask you for a password and confirmation.
 This will be your wallet password that you can use to unlock the keystore file generated for you.
 Then, you'll be prompted to enter an API Email and Password.
 This will be used to expose the API for the GUI interface, and will be used every time you log into your node.
 When running the node again, you can supply the `-p` option with a path to a text file containing the wallet key password, and a `-a` option, pointing to a text file containing the API email and password.
 Instructions on how to do that are [here](../miscellaneous/#use-password-and-api-files-on-startup).

-[block:callout]
-{
-  "type": "info",
+> 📘 Important
+>
-  "body": "You will need to send some ETH to your node's address in order for it to fulfill requests.
-You can view your node's ETH address when the node starts up or on the Configuration page of the GUI."
+> You will need to send some ETH to your node's address in order for it to fulfill requests.
+You can view your node's ETH address when the node starts up or on the Configuration page of the GUI.
-}
-[/block]

-You can now connect to your Chainlink node's UI interface by navigating to <a href="http://localhost:6688" target="_blank" rel="noreferrer, noopener">http://localhost:6688</a>.
-If using a VPS, you can create a <a href="https://www.howtogeek.com/168145/how-to-use-ssh-tunneling/" target="_blank" rel="noreferrer, noopener">SSH tunnel</a> to your node for `6688:localhost:6688` to enable connectivity to the GUI.
+You can now connect to your Chainlink node's UI interface by navigating to [http://localhost:6688](http://localhost:6688).
+If using a VPS, you can create a [SSH tunnel](https://www.howtogeek.com/168145/how-to-use-ssh-tunneling/) to your node for `6688:localhost:6688` to enable connectivity to the GUI.
 Typically this is done with `ssh -i $KEY $USER@$REMOTE-IP -L 6688:localhost:6688 -N`.
 A SSH tunnel is recommended over opening up ports specific to the Chainlink node to be public facing.
 See our [Best Security and Operating Practices](../best-security-practices/) page for more details on how to secure your node.